rifatkhanpl/dmp_vercel/README.md

-# PracticeLink Data Management Portal (PL-DMP)
+# PracticeLink Residents/Fellows Data Management Portal (RF-DMP)

 A comprehensive, secure data collection and management platform designed specifically for PracticeLink's Provider Relations & Development Team.
-The PL-DMP serves as the central hub for managing healthcare provider data, Graduate Medical Education (GME) programs, and institutional relationships within the healthcare ecosystem.
+The RF-DMP serves as the central hub for managing residents/fellows data, Graduate Medical Education (GME) programs, and institutional relationships within the healthcare ecosystem.

 ## 🎯 Project Overview

-The PracticeLink Data Management Portal is an enterprise-grade web application that streamlines the collection, validation, and management of healthcare provider data.
+The PracticeLink Residents/Fellows Data Management Portal is an enterprise-grade web application that streamlines the collection, validation, and management of residents/fellows data.
 Built with modern web technologies and AI-assisted workflows, it provides a robust foundation for PracticeLink's Universal Data Bank (UDB) initiative.

 ### Key Objectives
-- **Centralized Data Management**: Single source of truth for healthcare provider information
+- **Centralized Data Management**: Single source of truth for residents/fellows information
 - **AI-Enhanced Workflows**: Intelligent data extraction and field mapping capabilities
 - **Compliance & Security**: Enterprise-grade security with full audit trails
 - **Scalable Architecture**: Built to handle large-scale data operations